xuchunyang/flycheck/doc/user/flycheck-versus-flymake.rst

 Syntax checker selection
 ------------------------

-**Flymake** selects syntax checkers based on file name patterns in ``flymake-allowed-file-name-masks``.
-Effectively this duplicates the existing logic Emacs uses to choose the right major mode, but lacks its flexibility and power.
-For instance, Flymake cannot pick a syntax checker based on the shebang of a file.
+**Flymake** selects backends based on the content of the `flymake-diagnostic-functions` hook.
+This allows users to add backends for specific modes or even files.

 **Flycheck** uses the major mode to select a syntax checker.
-This reuses the existing sophisticated logic Emacs uses to choose and configure major modes.
-Flycheck can easily select a Python syntax checker for a Python script without file extension, but with proper shebang, simply because Emacs correctly chooses Python Mode for such a file.
+Custom predicates allows one to refine the selection of a checker further.

 Custom predicates
 ~~~~~~~~~~~~~~~~~

-**Flymake** does not allow for custom predicates to implement more complex logic
+**Flymake** may allow for backends to implement custom logic to decide whether
-for syntax checker selection.
-For instance, Flymake cannot use different syntax
-checkers for buffer depending on the value of a local variable.

-However, flymake-easy_ patches Flymake to allow for custom syntax checkers per
-buffer.
-This does not happen automatically though.
-The user still needs to
-explicitly register a syntax checker in a major mode hook.
+to run the check or not.
+There are no easily-defined predicate functions.

-**Flycheck** supports custom predicate function.
-For instance, Emacs uses a
+**Flycheck** also supports custom predicate function.
+For instance, Emacs uses
-single major mode for various shell script types (e.g. Bash, Zsh, POSIX Shell,
+a single major mode for various shell script types (e.g. Bash, Zsh, POSIX Shell,
 etc.), so Flycheck additionally uses a custom predicate to look at the value of
-the variable ``sh-shell`` in Sh Mode buffers to determine which shell to use for
+the variable `sh-shell` in Sh Mode buffers to determine which shell to use for
 syntax checking.

 Manual selection
 ~~~~~~~~~~~~~~~~

-**Flymake** does not provide means to manually select a specific syntax checker, either interactively, or via local variables.
+**Flymake** users may manually select a specific by backend by overriding the value of the backends list.

 **Flycheck** provides the local variable `flycheck-checker` to explicitly use a specific syntax checker for a buffer and the command `flycheck-select-checker`